Quantum Moves

+Gameplay

 In Quantum Moves, the atomic wave function is represented as a sloshy liquid in an energy potential well created by the optical tweezers.
 Players control the depth and the horizontal location of the well, simulating the path on the optical tweezers.
 The wave function reacts to changes in the potential function as dictated by the Schrödinger equation leading to sloshing seen by the players.
 Players are asked to move the well without sloshing the atomic wave function too much.
 A path created by a player maps one-to-one to a solution of the Schrödinger equation.
 Top results of the game play are then used to provide guidance into the algorithm's search space, resulting in solutions superior to those found by the algorithm alone.

+History

 In 2012, the first version of the game was developed in the programming language MATLAB and tested in several high schools across Denmark.
 The feedback was positive, but there were many technical issues that made the interaction in the game cumbersome.
 In the summer of 2012, the game was translated into Java and the first version of Quantum Moves was released.
 Since then, Quantum Moves has been built in Unity multi-platform development engine and released in the App Store and Google Play for use in touch screen devices.